-Under the Australian Citizenship Act 2007 you will need to satisfy the following:
+Under the Australian Citizenship Act 2007 a person will need to satisfy the following requirements:

-- In the past four years before applying for citizenship, you have lawfully resided in Australia;
+- In the past four years before applying for citizenship, they have lawfully resided in Australia;

-- In the past 12 months before applying for citizenship, you have resided in Australia as the holder of a permanent residence visa;
+- In the past 12 months before applying for citizenship, they have resided in Australia as the holder of a permanent residence visa;

-- You have not been absent from Australia for more than 12 months in total in the previous four years; and
+- They have not been absent from Australia for more than 12 months in total in the previous four years; and

-- You have not been absent from Australia for more than 90 days in the last 12 months before making the citizenship application.
+- They have not been absent from Australia for more than 90 days in the last 12 months before making the citizenship application.

 The Minister for Immigration may refuse an application for citizenship on the following grounds:

-- You are unable to satisfy the general or special residence requirements and you are not eligible for an exemption;
+- The person cannot satisfy the general or special residence requirements and is not eligible for an exemption;

-- You have pending criminal matters or you are found not to be of good character; or
+- The person has pending criminal matters or is found not to be of good character; or

-- You have renounced your Australian citizenship within the last 12 months.
-This does not apply, however, if you are at risk of becoming stateless.
+- The person has renounced their Australian citizenship within the last 12 months.
+This does not apply, however, if the person is at risk of becoming stateless.

-Applications for appeal can be made to the Administrative Appeals Tribunal within the specified timeframes indicated on your refusal letter.
+Applications for appeal can be made to the Administrative Appeals Tribunal within the specified timeframes indicated on the refusal letter.

-You will receive an invitation by your local council which you elected when you made the application for Australian citizenship.
-The invitation will provide you with details of the ceremony.
+The applicant will receive an invitation from the local council which they nominated when they applied for Australian citizenship.
+The invitation will provide the details of the ceremony.

-It is at the citizenship ceremony that you will take the Australian citizenship pledge as the final stage in completing the procedure of becoming an Australian citizen.
-Every qualified adult applicant must attend their citizenship ceremony.
-Exceptions to this requirement are rare.
+At the citizenship ceremony, the person takes the Australian citizenship pledge.
+This is the final stage in becoming an Australian citizen.
+Every qualified adult applicant must attend their citizenship ceremony, though in rare cases exceptions may be made.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.